DefinedLearning/policies/privacypolicy.md

 * Defined STEM will collect, use, share and retain Student Data only for purposes for which we are authorized by the Educational Institution or teacher

+* Defined STEM will use the minimum amount of Student Data necessary to provide the service

 * Defined STEM does not sell Student Data

 * Defined STEM does not use Student Data for targeted advertising purposes